kaechin/facbook_scraping/README.md

 1. In the Scraping Facebook Data section, enter any Facebook page name in the Facebook page box.
  <img src="Facebook Scraping 1.jpg" style="margin: 15px">

 2. Enter the desired Start Date in the Start Date field.
+   End Date automatically gathers data according to the system's execution date and time.
+In the Filtering Facebook Data section, you have the option to use this End Date to filter the data.
  <img src="Facebook Scraping 2.jpg" style="margin: 15px">

 3. Click the Search button.